 We promote and cultivate interdisciplinary research and discourse on a range of issues and make that accessible to policy makers, practitioners, and the community members, including the following:

 Yet, with every negative encounter, the divide between police and communities of color appears to deepen.
-The use of deadly force, and the acquittal of police officers in these incidents only exacerbates the situation.
+The use of deadly force, and the acquittal of police officers in these incidents only further exacerbates the situation.

 As officer’s reported fears of some minorities grow, so does the anger and disdain that members of this community have toward the police.

 At RENZ Consulting, LLC, we address these issues head on, through assessment, training and workshops supported by empirically-sound, evidence-based research, in order to bridge the gap between police and the communities they serve.